apache/comdev-site/source/contributors/_index.md

 ## Moving From Contributor to Committer

-Anyone can be a contributor to an Apache project.
+Anyone can be a contributor to an ASF project.
 Being a contributor simply means that you take an interest in the project and contribute in some way, ranging from asking sensible questions (which document the project and provide feedback to developers) through to providing new features as code patches.